 If you love someone who is addicted to drugs, overdose is a word that is always on your mind.
-You know that it is a definite possibility but what would you do if it actually happened?
+You know that it is a definite possibility but what would you do if it happened?
 What steps should you take and most importantly are there signs you can look out for?
-There are some tell-tale signs of overdose but there are also some not so obvious ones, too.
+There are some tell-tale signs of an overdose but there are also some not so-obvious ones, too.

 What is an Overdose?

 People who abuse drugs may experience a range of physical, psychological, and social problems, including drug addiction and overdose.
 A drug overdose occurs when someone consumes drugs in quantities greater than recommended, with physical toxicity and death possible.
 Drugs most likely to cause overdose and death include alcohol, heroin, cocaine, methamphetamine, and a range of prescription and non-prescription medications.

 While the signs and symptoms of an overdose differ widely depending on the substance in question, there are some general warning signs to be aware of.
 Let’s take a look at five signs that someone is suffering from a drug overdose.

 Slow physical and physiological responses can be a sign of drug overdose, including slow breathing, slow heart rate, and slow pulse.
 Breathing difficulties are often present in the case of opioid overdose, as are pinpoint pupils, muscle weakness, and a decreased level of consciousness.

 Some drug overdoses cause seizures, which may be accompanied by hallucinations, mental confusion, and dizziness.
 Seizures or fitting can cause additional medical complications if left untreated, with professional help is needed as soon as possible.
 Some drugs are known to cause seizures including alcohol, heroin, cocaine, ecstasy, and prescription opioids.